beingbtn/frontend/README.md

-this project is a joke and the login system is very unsecure: do not use this code
+this project is a joke